This mural was painted to honor artist Walt Neil by those who wish to see his legacy continued. It is a recreation of one of his paintings.

 In addition to being a painter, Walt was also an accomplished vocalist, drummer, and teacher of the arts.
 He was part of IsSaid and the Advance Party, a musical group of notable influence in Columbus for 40 years.
 He worked with Hot Times Festival and played drums for classes at Ballet Met and the Dunbar Center.

 Walt enjoyed teaching young minds eager to learn about art.
-His desire to educate took him on a journey around the world, teaching art and music courses in the fishing village of Ngor in Senegal, West Africa, and consultant to Harambee II, Wholistic Stress Control Institute in Atlanta, work in Jamaica, an artist-in-residence at the African American Museum in Cleveland.
+His desire to educate took him on a journey around the world, teaching art and music courses in the fishing village of Ngor in Senegal, West Africa, acting as a consultant to Harambee II, working at Wholistic Stress Control Institute in Atlanta, working in Jamaica, and working as an artist-in-residence at the African American Museum in Cleveland.

 He continued to travel from state to state, taking teaching positions in St. Thomas, the Virgin Islands, and Atlanta.
 Two trips to Africa showed him what an unlimited future that was in store for mankind and in the cultural wealth Africa had to offer.